UAE: Expat cabbie honoured for returning Dh100,000 left behind by passenger

 They also honoured him with a certificate of appreciation to emphasize the importance of individual responsibility, in relation to the community.

-Abraham thanked the Sharjah Taxi Corporation, the Pro-Nigeria community, the NIDO UAE, and the Nigerian Embassy for honoring him.
+Abraham thanked the Sharjah Taxi Corporation, the Pro-Nigeria community, the NIDO UAE, and the Nigerian Embassy for honouring him.
 The praise he had received gave him great pride and joy, he said.

 ALSO READ: